cdstanford/dz3-artifact/README.md

 First make a copy of the spreadsheets to your own Google Drive.
 In each spreadsheet, find the tab(s) with raw CSV data, select-all and delete the data, and paste in the CSV data from the `results/<experiment name>_raw.csv` file that was generated when you ran the relevant experiment.
 This should hopefully cause the plots in the other tab to automatically update.
-**Important Note:** If you choose to access the following link, please ensure that you are doing so from an anonymous browser or incognito window so as not to reveal your identity.
+**Important Note:** If you choose to access the following link, please ensure that you are doing so from an anonymous browser or incognito window so as not to risk revealing your identity.
 [Google Drive Folder Link](https://drive.google.com/drive/folders/1RaMp1nYRfHU9bu9dFHuiidQj1Dv62d5K?usp=sharing)

 **Abridged Benchmark Suites:**